caltechlibrary/libguine/README.md

 A scheduled GitHub Actions job in [`notices.yml`](https://github.com/caltechlibrary/libguine/blob/main/.github/workflows/notices.yml) runs periodically that executes [`notices.py`](https://github.com/caltechlibrary/libguine/blob/main/.github/workflows/notices.py) which does the transformation from RSS to HTML fragments.
 These fragments are then pushed to this repository under [`fragments/notices`](https://github.com/caltechlibrary/libguine/tree/main/fragments/notices).

-Another GitHub Actions job in [`fragments.yml`](https://github.com/caltechlibrary/libguine/blob/main/.github/workflows/fragments.yml) runs in response to that push which publishes the notices fragments with GitHub Pages.
-The HTML is now publicly available for our JavaScript widget without CORS restrictions.
+Another GitHub Actions job in [`fragments.yml`](https://github.com/caltechlibrary/libguine/blob/main/.github/workflows/fragments.yml) runs in response to the fragments push which publishes the HTML fragments with GitHub Pages.
+The [HTML fragments are now publicly available](https://caltechlibrary.github.io/libguine/notices/) for our JavaScript widget without CORS restrictions.

 We have created both a [Library notices widget](https://github.com/caltechlibrary/libguine/blob/main/widget--notices-library-4hoj8pnB.html) and an [Archives notices widget](https://github.com/caltechlibrary/libguine/blob/main/widget--notices-archives-YwAWE98Z.html) that will insert the fragments where needed.
 (To add these widgets in a LibGuides box, select Media / Widget, then the Reuse Existing Widget tab, and finally search for the unique widget name.)